Human skin color: Vitiligo

 Vitiligo is a condition that causes depigmentation of sections of skin.
 It occurs when melanocytes die or are unable to function.
-The cause of vitiligo is unknown, but research suggests that it may arise from autoimmune, genetic, oxidative stress, neural, or viral causes.
+The causes of vitiligo are not clear, but research suggests several possibilities, including autoimmune reactions, genetic make-up, oxidative stress, and neural or viral causes.
 The incidence worldwide is less than 1%.
 Individuals affected by vitiligo sometimes suffer psychological discomfort because of their appearance.